 How your heating system works

-Your new home has a heating and hot water system that normally includes a boiler, radiators, pump and controls.
-Water heated by the boiler passes through pipes, concealed in walls and under floors, to the radiators and taps.
+Your new home has a heating and hot water system that normally includes an air source heat pump or a boiler/cylinder with radiators, pump and controls.
+Water heated by the air source heat pump or boiler passes through pipes, concealed in walls and under floors, to the radiators and taps.

 Types of central heating system

-The main types of system use either a conventional boiler or a combi boiler, though some homes may have district heating.
+The main types of system use either an air source heat pump or a conventional/combi boiler, though some homes may have district heating.
 If you’re not sure what kind of system you have, you can find out in our what kind of heating do I have guide.

 Conventional boiler system